Coopersmith Career Consulting | Evaluated Learning Experience

 March 2022 - Present.

-Upon completion of this course, students will be able to: gain knowledge of the composition of foods and the relation of chemical and physical structure on components to their functional properties; gain a more complete knowledge of the scientific principles upon which food preparation and processing are based; become familiar with various methods to study foods, such as chemical, enzymatic, sensory and instrumental measurements; integrate food science principles into real-world food science and nutritional issues; and learn how to design and carry out a controlled, scientific experiment.
+Upon completion of this course, students will be able to: gain knowledge of the composition of foods and the relation of chemical and physical structure on components to their functional properties; gain a more complete knowledge of the scientific principles upon which food preparation and processing are based; discuss various methods to study foods, such as chemical, enzymatic, sensory and instrumental measurements; integrate food science principles into real-world food science and nutritional issues; and learn how to design and carry out a controlled, scientific experiment.

 In the associate degree/certificate category, 3 semester hours in Nutrition or Food Science (2/22).